 While there will never be another Cheybie, I have a whole lot of love in my heart just waiting to be doled out to my next Hearing Dog.
 I miss the independence and sense of safety I had with a working set of ears at my side.

 The total cost of raising and training a single Hearing Dog exceeds $42,000.
-I have agreed to raise $8,000 to help NEADS offset the expense.
+I have agreed to raise a minimum of $8,000 to help NEADS offset the expense.
 Please consider contributing to Hearing Dog 2.0's training, or, if you are not in a position to make a tax-deductible donation, please help by sharing my story!

 With deep gratitude,